apytypes/apytypes/docs/index.rst

 The main purpose is to simplify finite word length design and simulation.
 Written in C++, the focus is on performance and flexibility.

+The repository can be found at `https://github.com/apytypes/apytypes <https://github.com/apytypes/apytypes>`_.
+Please report any issues or suggestions there.
+Contributions are also welcome!

 To install APyTypes do:

 .. code-block:: bash